-Power outlets: Italy uses general Europeans standards of voltage between 220 V to 230 V and the standard frequency is 50 Hz.
-I recommend using universal adaptor.
+Power outlets: Italy uses general European standards of voltage between 220 V to 230 V and the standard frequency is 50 Hz.
+I recommend using a universal adaptor.

-Getting Around: It’s very easy to get around Italy by public transportation and by foot.
+Getting Around: It’s very easy to get around Italy by public transportation and on foot.
 I would definitely recommend a data package with your cell phone carrier for Google Maps!